 Dunham, A. E. 2008.
 Above and below ground impacts of terrestrial mammals and birds in a tropical forest.
 Oikos.
 117 (4), 571-579 **PDF**

 Dunham, A. E., Erhart, E., Overdorff, D. Wright, P. C. 2008.
 Evaluating effects of habitat loss, hunting, and El Nino on a threatened lemur.
 Biological Conservation.
 141:287-297. **PDF** Media citation- UNESCO

 For a complete list click here

 Welcome to our lab at Rice University!

 We are a group of ecologists interested in tropical ecology and conservation biology.
-Our work focuses on behavioral, population, and community ecology and is often applied to conservation issues in tropical rainforests.
+Our work focuses on evolutionary, population, and community ecology and is often applied to conservation issues in tropical rainforests.

-Our research is conducted in West and Central Africa, the Mariana Islands, Madagascar and Peru.
+Our research is conducted in Texas, West and Central Africa, the Mariana Islands, and Madagascar